 There are a myriad of benefits that come with minimalism.
-More freedom, peace of mind, less stress, more money and more time to spend on things you are passionate about are just a few of the most common perks that go along with living this lifestyle.
-That is why I wish to share everything I learn and discover about this lifestyle so I can help you lead a simpler life.
-However, I wish to not only promote minimalism as a lifestyle, but also encourage the development of minimalism and simplicity as notions, mindsets or values that can possibly improve our lives, the lives of others and our communities.
-Since I am a sociology student and I sometimes find myself thinking about the world.
-I have come to realize that if we applied the principles of minimalism to various areas of society, we might be able to make the world a little better.
-After all, people around the world aren’t ending up with too much stuff and a lot of discontentment and debt because they want to.
-I would probably say that it’s society that puts pressure on us to live with excess.
-I still need time to reflect on this issue, and sadly, most of the brainstorming on this issue will be happening outside of this blog, but once I feel like my conclusions are solid enough I will definitely share them with you.
+Freedom from the grasp of societal norms, peace of mind, less stress, more money and more time to spend on things you are passionate about are just a few of the most common perks that go along with living this lifestyle.
+By sharing my insights and my own personal experiences with this lifestyle I hope to inspire you and maybe even help you lead a simpler life.
+However, I wish to not only promote minimalism as a lifestyle, but also encourage the development of minimalism and simplicity as notions, mindsets or values that can possibly not only improve our lives, but also the lives of others and our communities.

 The blog title